 pregnant or trying to get pregnant

-Drowsiness and dizziness are more likely to occur after the first dose, after an increase in dose, or during hot weather or exercise.
-These effects can decrease once your body adjusts to this medicine.
-Do not drive, use machinery, or do anything that needs mental alertness until you know how this drug affects you.
+You may get drowsy or dizzy.
+Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
-Alcohol can make you more drowsy and dizzy.
-Avoid alcoholic drinks.